kimsjjkjn/PBPK_Propranolol/README.md

 The in-vivo values were digitised from published figures (raw datasets were unavailable).
 Digitisation can introduce small systematic and random errors, so the “Digitised In-Vivo” numbers may not perfectly reflect the original raw values.
 We therefore compare to both the digitised points and the literature targets.

 ## Human PO Model
+Although predicted data against digitised data results in AAFE = 1.4, predicted data against literature data results in AAFE = 2.0.
+It is more reasonable to compare with actual in vivo data from literature rather than digitised data (except for the cases when it's inevitable - i.e. time-concentration profiles).
+Thus this result indicates that although some parameters such as Cmax, AUC, F are reasonably well-predicted using the model (within 2x), some parameters like Tmax and t1/2 largely mismatch (Tmax is 3.6 times faster, t1/2 is 5 times overestimated).
+This is potentially due to non-realistic absorption equations which did not consider secretion and reabsorption.
+Thus, this result indicates that although human PO models are partially appropriate, clinically not appropraite.

 ### How Close?
 - AUC₀–∞ is acceptable: predicted ≈ 11,280 ng·min/mL vs in-vivo 6,985 (FE ≈ 1.62) and literature 8,930 (FE ≈ 1.26).
 - Cmax 31.3 ng/mL vs in-vivo 20 (FE ≈ 1.56) and literature 28 (FE ≈ 1.12).